EarthLink Internet in Arizona at a Glance

 What types of internet does EarthLink offer in Arizona?

-EarthLink offers three internet technologies in Arizona: fiber-optic (delivering up to 5 Gbps symmetrical speeds), DSL (using existing phone line infrastructure), and fixed wireless (providing up to 100 Mbps without wired connections).
+EarthLink offers three internet technologies in Arizona: fiber-optic (delivering up to 5 Gbps symmetrical speeds), DSL (using existing phone line infrastructure).
+Fixed wireless (providing up to 100 Mbps without wired connections).
 Available technology depends on the infrastructure at your Arizona location.

 How much does EarthLink internet cost in Arizona?